About the Thesis Fair

 Here you can find the answers to most questions you may have.
 Please review the information below before reaching out to us.

-The platform is live for students.
+The platform will be live for students in September 2025

-AI Thesis Fair – Morning of Tuesday, 15 October
+AI Thesis Fair – Morning of Friday, 17 October

 Student Registration: 8:30 – 9:00